 The Central Sierra forestry program seeks to provide the latest research-based information from the University of California to residents, non-profits, and staff of local, state, and federal agencies.

-Susie Kocher is the Natural Resources Advisor for the Central Sierra area.
-Susie is a Registered Professional Forester with a background in forestry, stream restoration, monitoring and sociology and has worked for Cooperative Extension for 15 years, in South Lake Tahoe since September 2006.
+Susie Kocher is the Forestry Advisor for the Central Sierra area.
+Susie is a Registered Professional Forester with a background in forestry, stream restoration, monitoring and sociology and has worked for Cooperative Extension for 22 years, in South Lake Tahoe since September 2006.
+On-going projects:

-- Collaboration with the new California Fire Science Consortium
+- Collaboration with the California Fire Science Consortium

-- Development of the new University of California Forest Research and Outreach website
+- Maintenance of the University of California Forest Research and Outreach website

-- Collaborating with the Nevada Fire Safe Council, local fire districts, and the Living with Fire program to organize the Lake Tahoe Basin Wildfire Awareness Week and wildfire summit
+- 2010 - 2013 Collaborating with the University of Nevada Cooperative Extension Living with Fire program to organize the Lake Tahoe Basin Wildfire Awareness Week and wildfire summit

 - Check this page for forestry publications.

 Ideas for collaboration or educational programming are welcome.
 Please contact:

 Susie Kocher, University of California Cooperative Extension-Central Sierra, 1061 3rd Street, South Lake Tahoe, CA 96150, Phone: 530-542-2571, E-mail: email@example.com

 Reposted from the UC Berkeley News A seven-year project tracking young coho salmon in the Russian River watershed found that some habitats support the young fish even in the midst of extended drought.
 (California Sea Grant...